zerolabnet/SSClash/README.md

 For iptables (if you have OpenWrt version < 22.03.x) – `iptables-mod-tproxy`.

 ## Step 3: Download and Install `luci-app-ssclash` Package
-Download the ssclash package and install it.
+Download the SSClash package and install it.

 ```bash
 curl -L https://github.com/zerolabnet/ssclash/releases/download/v1.7/luci-app-ssclash_1.7-1_all.ipk -o /tmp/luci-app-ssclash_1.7-1_all.ipk